jobs, job search, careers, and employment links and information ...your objective source * of the Web's Best Job Search Resources

 Leave personal information off your resume.
 Period.

 Next, stand out from those who spend little effort in resume preparation by taking care with your resume.
 Have others, preferably including a career professional (one from your college, even if you graduated 30 years ago), review it for you to eliminate typos and evaluate the formatting.
-See Job-Hunt's Resumes section for help, too.
+[See Job-Hunt’s Guide to Resumes for more help.]

 If you can, hire a professional resume writer to help you, or write your resume with the goal of outdistancing other job seekers who may be qualified, too.